aoiotoko/ud036_StarterCode/README.md

 # Movie Trailer Website Project
-This application creates a website that shows a list of movie posters with their title and a trailer of the movie, when the poster is clicked.
+This application creates a website that shows a list of movie posters with their title, a trailer for each movie is available by clicking on the movie poster.

 ## Modules:
 1. media: Contains the class that will be used to create an instance for each movie in the website